open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/sampling.md

 [`AlwaysSample`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#AlwaysSample)
 and
 [`NeverSample`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#NeverSample)
-are fairly self-explanatory.
-Always means that every trace will be sampled, the converse holds as true for Never.
-When you're getting started, or in a development environment, you'll almost always want to use `AlwaysSample`.
+are self-explanatory values. `AlwaysSample` means that every trace is sampled, while `NeverSample` means that no trace is sampled.
+When you're getting started, or in a development environment, use `AlwaysSample`.

 Other samplers include: